 A written, legal contract is one of the first indicators of whether a DJ is professional and reliable.
 Furthermore, a contract establishes the DJ’s obligation to the client and outlines what is required for the DJ’s success, by outlining his setup requirements and other factors related to his performance.
 For this reason, I feel, a written contract is absolutely essential and any DJ not using a written contract should not be considered for a wedding reception.

-Answer: All events require a written contract to secure the date.
+Answer: All events require a written contract and retainer to secure the date.

 2. Will you be the DJ at our wedding?

 Often, the person you speak with is not the person who will be your DJ on your wedding day.
 This is a very common practice among large agencies.
 It is absolutely paramount that you have an opportunity to interview, in person, the specific DJ that you will be working with and determine whether you feel comfortable with them.
 You should also expect that the individual DJ’s name is specified on your contract – it is the only way you can be guaranteed his or her services at your wedding.

 Answer: I will most certainly be the only DJ that I trust to perform under my name.

 3. Have you ever DJ’ed under a different name?